-Configure precise code intelligence data retention policies
+Configure code graph data retention policies

 Each policy has a number of configurable options, including: